Another police killing of a black man stokes US tension, debate

 "(The officer) had other options than shooting a man in the back."

-His death is the 48th shooting involving an officer that the GBI has been asked to investigate this year, according to local newspaper the Atlanta Journal-Constitution.
+His death is the 48th shooting involving an officer that the GBI has been asked to investigate this year, according to the Atlanta Journal-Constitution.
 Fifteen of those incidents were fatal.